mrithika09/AboutMe-Mrithika/README.md

 ---

-# :woman_technologist: About Me :
-Welcome to my GitHub!
+### Welcome to my GitHub!
 I'm Mrithika, a data analyst and visualization specialist with a passion for turning complex data into actionable insights and engaging visual stories.
 Below, you can find a summary of my skills, tools, and some of the projects I have worked on.

 # : 📊 About Me
 I specialize in analyzing data and creating visualizations that communicate trends, patterns, and insights.
 My background includes working with a variety of data sources, statistical analysis, machine learning, and creating interactive visualizations using Python and other tools.